CyberArk

 1. Search for an administrator.

-2. Check the box next to the user.
+2. Select the box next to the user.

-Against the user you added, check the View, Run, and Automatically Deployed checkboxes.
+Against the user you added, Select View, Run, and Automatically Deployed.

 You are now ready to connect to CyberArk from SaaS Manager.